 From posting to belonging — and users loved it.

 When I joined Niche, it was an early-stage community app that functioned more like Instagram—users could make posts, but engagement was low and conversations rarely took off.
-Through user feedback, it became clear that people weren’t looking for a feed—they were looking for connection.
-I partnered closely with our PM, engineers, and our CEO (a designer himself) to reimagine the product around interest-based group messaging.
-The result was a complete redesign centered on Clubs and chat and it was incredibly rewarding to see users finally interacting in meaningful, ongoing conversations.
+Through user feedback, it became clear:

 As the product designer on the team I led user research from planning to conclusions, turning insights into clear product direction.
 I owned the branding refresh which evolved the visual identity to support the product’s shift toward community and connection.
-Working closely with the CEO (also a designer) and the engineering team, I collaborated on restructuring the app’s IA and interaction design—creating wireframes, flows, and final UI.
+Working closely with the CEO and the engineering team, I collaborated on restructuring the app’s IA and interaction design—creating wireframes, flows, and final UI.

 My focus was balancing user needs, clarity, and usability across the full design process.